npr/nprapi-wordpress/README.md

+# Note: This repository is no longer being maintained.
+This fork is being actively maintained: https://github.com/OpenPublicMedia/nprapi-wordpress

 # NPR Story API

 A collection of tools for publishing from and to NPR's Story API.
 [Find this plugin on the Wordpress.org Plugin Repository](https://wordpress.org/plugins/npr-story-api/).